|Good faith estimates help borrowers determine home loan costs|

 3. There are many things that can affect the mortgage rate that a lender offers to a borrower.
 Credit scores, debt to income ratios, loan to value ratios and the term of the loan all have an influence of the final rate that is offered.
 Just as each mortgage application is unique, so is each final mortgage rate offered unique.

 4. Mortgage rates can fluctuate everyday, as well as, several times a day.
-When it comes to rates, there are no set rules.
+When it comes to mortgage loan rates, there are no set rules.
 If a borrower wants to lock in a certain rate, then they should make sure that the lender is aware of this and locks the rate at the right time.
 Too often a borrower has gone to closing only to find that the mortgage rate is higher than they wanted because the lender did not lock the rate at the appropriate time.

 Learning as much as possible regarding the little known facts about mortgages, how they work and the process involved puts each borrower in a better position to negotiate the best deal that is available for them.
 This allows borrowers to take control of their own decision instead of leaving it up to someone else.